Toronto Ontario Canada Fashion Industry Lawyers’

 With the large, growing global personal luxury goods market and the advance of online retailers and e-commerce, the makers of luxury goods are faced with new challenges to preserve their intellectual property rights.
 Recent high-profile litigation involving large luxury firms and online retailers highlight the need for effective brand management, protection of copyright and trade-marks.
 Distributors and franchisees who face pressures from the import of grey market goods should also be aware of protections that may be available to them under Canadian trademarks and copyright law.

-Gilbertson Davis LLP’s lawyers have experience in dealing with trademark and copyright disputes and. have acted for and represented owners, licensees, and others in actions relating to copyright infringement, trademark infringement, passing off, and disclosure of confidential information.
+Gilbertson Davis LLP has lawyers who have experience in dealing with trademark and copyright disputes and. have acted for and represented owners, licensees, and others in actions relating to copyright infringement, trademark infringement, passing off, and disclosure of confidential information.
 We recognise the importance of your intellectual property, and the need for prompt enforcement of your rights.

 Fashion Design and the Industrial Design Act